 Jay Astafa is a New York based vegan chef + event designer.
-He’s known for everything from his reimagined comfort food to his haute vegetable forward cuisine.
-At 24, he finds himself at the helm of New York’s premier plant based catering and event company, jay astafa catering + events.
-He’s also the creative force behind Long Island’s ever-popular 3 Brothers Vegan Cafe + 3 Brothers Pizza Cafe.
+Known for a unique style of haute vegetable forward meets reimagined comfort cuisine.
+He brings his attention to detail and aesthetic for every event.
+At 24, Jay finds himself at the helm of New York’s boutique plant based catering and event atelier, jay astafa catering + events.
+Jay is also the creative force behind Long Island’s ever-popular 3 Brothers Vegan Cafe + 3 Brothers Pizza Cafe.

 Jay Astafa was born in Brooklyn and raised on Long Island.
 He’s a first generation Albanian-American.
 At a young age Jay aspired to be an actor.
 It wasn’t until he went vegan at the age of 15, that his career plans started to shift.
 As a young vegan, Jay was looking for a way to be an activist for animals.
 He discovered cooking, and decided that he was going to become a vegan chef.
 Today he considers himself part chef and part culinary activist.
 His mission is to show people how to EAT MORE PLANTS!